rootsongjc/awesome-cloud-native/README.md

 - [pouch](https://github.com/alibaba/pouch) - Pouch is an open-source project created to promote the container technology movement.
 - [railcar](https://github.com/oracle/railcar) - RailCar: Rust implementation of the Open Containers Initiative oci-runtime.
 - [rkt](https://github.com/rkt/rkt) - Rkt is a pod-native container engine for Linux.
 It is composable, secure, and built on standards.
+- [wasmCloud](https://github.com/wasmCloud/wasmCloud) - wasmCloud is a universal host runtime for actors built with WebAssembly and capability providers.

 ## Database